Top 23 Global Nonprofits Protecting the Environment

 WWF is the world’s largest conservation organization.
 It has over five million supporters worldwide, working in more than 100 countries.
 They support around 1,300 conservation and environmental projects.

 WWF is an international nongovernmental organization.
 It was founded in 1961.
-They also work in the field of wilderness preservation, and the reduction of human impact on the environment.
+They also work in the field of wilderness preservation and reducing human impact on the environment.

 3. 350.org